noahehall/theBookOfNoah/0current/aws/0aws.md

 ## TLDR

-- broad strategies & architectures that encompass AWS resources and architecture decisions
+- features that encompass AWS resources and architecture decisions
-- things that generally apply to all services or should be `top of mind` when working with AWS
+- generally apply to all services or should be `top of mind` when working with AWS

 ## todo